nareddyt/discover-rewards-notifier/README.md

 #### Load the extension in your `Chrome Web Browser`

 The extension is now fully-built and ready.
-Follow this short list of steps from the [Chrome Developer Guide](https://developer.chrome.com/extensions/getstarted#unpacked):
+Follow the short list of steps from the [Chrome Developer Guide](https://developer.chrome.com/extensions/getstarted#unpacked) under the **Load the extension** section.

 **Note:** You'll see a special *developer icon* when you load the extension.
 This helps differentiate between the production extension and the developers' custom builds.